dmvj/swift-book/TSPL.docc/LanguageGuide/BasicOperators.md

 ### Unary Plus Operator

-The *unary plus operator* (`+`) simply returns the value it operates on, without any change:
+The *unary plus operator* (`+`) simply returns the value it operates on, without any change.

 ```swift
 let minusSix = -6